New Year’s resolution: 'How Not to Diet' author on trick to successful weight loss

 GET FOX BUSINESS ON THE GO BY CLICKING HERE

-The criteria for Greger’s plan includes a commitment to “permanent dietary change” but it may be the safest and cheapest approach, he said.
+The criteria for Greger’s plan include a commitment to “permanent dietary change” but it may be the safest and cheapest approach, he said.

 Permanent weight loss requires permanent dietary change